CSC1-1101-TTh9-S21/ps10/README.md

 ```

 ### Step 6: Document your use of Atom and the shell
-* Finally, take a screenshot of your program in Atom and your output on the terminal so that I know you used Atom to write the program and the terminal to run the program.
+Take a screenshot of your program in Atom and a screenshot of your output on the terminal/cmd so that I know you used Atom to write the program and the terminal/cmd to run the program.

 ---

 ## What to submit
 Make sure that `part1.ipynb` and `part2.py` are complete and run as expected.
-Then make sure they are in your `ps10-main` folder.
+Then make sure they are in your `ps10-main` folder, along with your two screenshots.
 Zip up the `ps10-main` folder, and submit the zipped file to Canvas.

  ### Due Tuesday, May 4, 2021, at 11:59pm EST